RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/lab04.md

 ## Exercise 02 ##

 Using the same `marks.cu` file, we will now use thrust to find the number of marks which are greater than `90%`.
 There are a number of ways in which we can do this by applying different algorithms.
 We will explore two options.
-For each you may need to refer to the Thurst API documentation for additional information on the specific function arguments;
+For each you may need to refer to the Thrust API documentation for additional information on the specific function arguments;

 [Thrust API Docs](http://thrust.github.io/doc/modules.html)